A bedside handgun is the self-defense tool of choice for many people.

 - Entry Methods: Keypad, backup keys

 The safe is unlocked using an electronic keypad, though backup keys come with the safe as well.
-This lets you pull out the drawer, which is strong and smooth.
+Unlocking the safe lets you pull out the drawer, which is strong and smooth.

-The internal capacity can hold multiple long guns as well as magazines, ear muffs, eye protection, ammo boxes, and anything else you want to keep safe.
+The internal capacity can hold multiple long guns as well as magazines, ear muffs, eye protection, ammo boxes, and anything else you want to keep locked up.

 Note that this gun safe is more designed to protect your gear from unintentional access by children and guests.
 It won’t stop a determined thief who has access to your bedroom for a long period of time.